Jane Eyre Movie History

 The 2006 four-part miniseries brought a lot of buzz and excitement to Eyreaholics.
 Here was a Masterpiece Theatre production with lush sets and scenery, richly detailed costumes, and a slightly modern flavor to the classic story.
 The series opened with young Jane, played by Georgie Henley [Lucy Pevensie in The Chronicles of Narnia], walking alone through a vast desert.
 The film then shows Jane hidden in her window seat, engrossed in a book so much that she seems to enter different worlds.
 This was a memorable and creative way to start off the new adaptation, suggesting to the audience that there may be some surprises and changes along the way.
 Additionally, the viewer becomes privy to Jane’s inner world, much like it is in the novel.

 Directed by Susanna White and starring Ruth Wilson and Toby Stephens, the adaptation featured slightly modernized language.
 While previous versions usually tried to incorporate Brontë’s original text into the script as much as possible, screenwriter Sandy Welch went for a different approach.
 In a message board thread titled “Not Brontë’s Jane Eyre,” fans discussed the updated language.
 “Alfa-16” stated: “Ruth [Wilson] is absolutely Bronte's Jane.
-It's much more important to be faithful to character and authorial intention and then remember you're working in a completely different medium beyond the scope of Bronte's imagination” (“Jane Eyre 2006”).
+It's much more important to be faithful to the character and authorial intention and then remember you're working in a completely different medium beyond the scope of Bronte's imagination” (“Jane Eyre 2006”).
 The poster makes a valid point about remembering the author’s intention.
 An adaptation can maintain the original dialogue from the novel and still neglect the spirit of the story.
 There is more to adapting a classic than simply copying every line and scene from the text.

 This adaptation also focused on the passion the lead characters feel, for a highly-charged, “sexier” version than what was done before.
 The producer Diederick Santer explained that the screenwriter Welch “mined Bronte's novel for every ounce of passion, drama, colour, madness and horror available, bringing to life Jane's inner world with beauty, humour and at times great sadness” (“About the Show”).
 Fans and critics seemed to agree that newcomer Wilson was made for the part of Jane, exuding a confident and mysterious presence.
 Stephens’s performance was also highly praised, and his rugged handsomeness immediately sent Eyreaholics on IMDb into a frenzy.